MicrosoftDocs/cloud-adoption-framework/docs/govern/governance-disciplines.md

 ---
 title: "The Five Disciplines of Cloud Governance"
-description: Learn about Cost Management, Deployment Acceleration, Identity Baseline, Resource Consistency, and Security Baseline in the Cloud Adoption Framework for Azure.
+description: Use the Cloud Adoption Framework for Azure to learn about Cost Management, Deployment Acceleration, Identity Baseline, Resource Consistency, and Security Baseline.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 09/17/2019